dtonhofer/prolog_notes/difflists/README.md

 This confusion still needs to be clarified.

+The above is described in Richard O'Keefe's "The Craft of Prolog" on page 21 ff. as "Accumulator Passing".
+(O'Keefe illustrates this also with some LISP code that uses an explicit loop construct and `setq`, which is not how this is supposed to be done ?)

+On the other hand, Richard O'Keefe discussed "Difference Lists" in the same book on page 32.

 ## About

 In Prolog, it is cheap to prepend an item to a list (also called "pushing an item onto a list" if it is regarded